Draft Analysis: What works now. What’ll work for you.

 Valuable & applicable insights

-Twice a month, you’ll get a 15-minute video that ends with several broadly applicable takeaways for your own business.
-The video at the top of this page is one example – and if you can’t watch it right now, here’s what fellow consultant Kai Davis had to say:
+Each analysis is a 15-minute video that ends with several broadly applicable takeaways for your own business.
+The video at the top of this page is one example – and if you can’t watch it right now, here’s what Jaycob Cratchley said, after watching the whole set of analyses:

 You’ll get a bunch of little bonuses, too, like some of the tools I use to analyze my consulting clients – and a one-month trial of Revise Weekly, my ongoing series of actionable lessons on A/B testing strategies, a $49 value.